AcreLens

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells the agent to use this when a quick go/no-go or initial screening is needed before committing to a full analysis, providing clear context for when to invoke it.
+Explicitly says to call for quick go/no-go assessment or initial screening before full analysis, providing clear when-to-use guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

 Estimate solar energy production potential for a US address using NREL PVWatts data.
 Call this when the user asks about solar power viability, off-grid energy, or panel sizing.
-Returns estimated annual production, system sizing recommendation, and cost bracket.
+Returns estimated annual production and a typical installed-cost bracket for the system size you specify (default 5 kW).

 | Name | Required | Description | Default |